Visa Considerations for Digital Nomads in Germany

 Tax Considerations for Digital Nomads in Germany

 One field of concern for digital nomads in Germany is tax.
 If you are registered as a freelancer in Germany, and your business is in Germany, you will be liable for tax in Germany.
 However, if you are working for a company outside of Germany, you are generally liable for tax where the company conducts business.
 However, this becomes complicated in situations where you are registered as living in Germany.
-In such situations, you can run the risk of double taxation, whereby you will be taxed in the country your company conducts business and in Germany.
+In such cases, you can run the risk of double taxation, whereby you will be taxed in the country your company conducts business and in Germany.

 Where to Set Up in Germany